The SOAP Book Now Available!

 To develop for small devices, you need a special environment and Java libraries.
 I use Sun's latest J2ME Wireless toolkit to illustrate creating a SOAP application and running it on both a cellular phone emulator and Palm Pilot emulator.
 The example comes from the Enhydra open-source SOAP and XML packages for J2ME.
 (Cool stuff!)

-Hey, this article on wireless SOAP just appeared in JavaWorld magazine.
+Hey, this article on wireless SOAP in JavaWorld magazine.

 Chapter 13 Situating SOAP in the Computing Landscape